I.KEY WORDS:

 1.Harvest rain water - Increase groundwater.

-2.Water is very precious - Usage should be cautious
+2.Water is very precious - Usage should be cautious.

 3.Save water - Safe life.